CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 I'd simplify that to 3 days of fast/slow/build and 1 of readable notes with no repeats.

-Continue with 1-minute dictations until you reach 80-100wpm for 1-minute, then build endurance as below.
+Continue with 1-minute dictations until you reach 80-100wpm for 1-minute, then build endurance as described elsewhere.

-Alternate days of short/fast and long/slow dictations until your long speed reaches 80wpm.
+Alternate days (or dictations) of short/fast and long/slow dictations until your long speed reaches 80wpm for 5 minutes.
 At that point you are ready for Swem's course with no modifications.

 ### Unmodified Swem's Course

-Even though Swem does not say to, you should continue to experiment work on short fast and longer slow passages, in addition to the recommended 5-minute passages.
+Even though Swem does not say to, you should continue to experiment on short fast and longer slow passages, in addition to the recommended 5-minute passages.

-Increasing your 1-minute speed will help if the speaker sometimes speaks faster and sometimes pauses.
+Increasing your 1-minute speed will help if the speaker's speed is erratic.
 Two dictations with the same average speed can have very different top speeds.

 Increasing your endurance will prevent you from running out of steam after 5 minutes, especially if you are running behind.
 The (Gregg) Expert Shorthand Speed Course recommends 10 minutes dictations to prepare for a 5-minute competition.